 UNIV 201, Fundamentals of Inquiry, is a course that uses inquiry based approaches to promote integrative learning.
 Students practice integrating concrete experiences with theoretical foundations by reflecting and applying information.
-These courses focus on one of the five USC Connect Pathways, which include:
+These courses focus on any of the four USC Connect Pathways, which include:

-- Global Learning (including but not limited to Study Abroad)
+- Global Learning (engaging in experiences across cultures, including but not limited to Study Abroad)

 The opportunity to participate in a concrete experience related to the pathway is a fundamental aspect of the course.
 This could include a short-term study abroad program, service-learning project, undergraduate research project, or experiential education opportunity related to the major.
 These courses are designed to springboard students into deeper participation in the pathway later in their college career.